cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 ## Docker Compose

 With Compose you outline your container configuration and arrangement with a YAML file name docker-compose.yml.
 Our [docker-compose.yml](https://github.com/cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/blob/master/docker-compose.yml) is on our GitHub.
 This lays out the 3 container composition.
 In our docker-compose.yml we specify to pull out images from Docker Hub.
 All the resources, including the Dockerfile, to build these images is available on our [GitHub](https://github.com/cloudandbigdatalab/chameleon-cloud-tutorial-docker-2).
-If you wanted to build the images yourself or make modifications, download the repo then change the line from
+If you wanted to build the images yourself or make modifications, download the repo then change

 ```yml
 image: cloudandbigdatalab/server:tutorial-2